 Through her law school experience, Sheila served as a research assistant for Professor Catherine Y. Kim, drafting an Amicus Brief on President Donald Trump’s travel ban.
 She dove deep into the Constitutional and administrative aspect of immigration law, with a focus on Presidential Plenary Power over immigration matters and legislative delegation of power to the President.
 She also served as president of the Asian Pacific American Law Student Association (APALSA) at UNC Law, dedicating herself to raising awareness of the minority student community, connecting the Asian legal community and providing more resources to minority students.

 With a global background, Sheila is dedicated to connecting different cultures together.
-She is always open and curious about learning different ways of living.
+When she’s not working, she enjoys traveling as well as participating in Yoga and outdoor activities.

 - North Carolina, 2019

-- China University of Political Science and Law, Beijing
+- China University of Political Science and Law, Beijing, China (Juris Master - 2016)

 Professional Associations and Memberships